mkellydevv/subdivision_surface_modeler/README.md

 __Summary :__

 In this program, a user can display, manipulate, and refine polygonal meshes.
 The primary function demonstrated in this program is a smoothing algorithm based on the Catmull-Clark subdivision technique as it applies to quadrilateral faces.
 Meshes are stored in a pseudo winged edge representation where each face, edge, and vertex points to the faces, edges, and vertices that it constitutes.
-Users may generate a random heightfield or choose prefabricated polyhedral objects from the dropdown menu.
-Individual vertices can be further manipulated using the available controls.
+Users may generate a random height field or choose prefabricated polyhedral objects from the dropdown menu.

 __Demo Instructions :__
 1. To run the demo, you must have the Microsoft Visual C++ Redistributable for Visual Studio 2017 installed.